scarlett1130/Hoodie/README.md

 * Install the SDK from [ESRI's Website](https://developers.arcgis.com/web-appbuilder/)
 * Download the Zip file and upload it from the app builder's interface

-To edit the app's code directly:
+To host the website or edit the app's code directly:
 * Download the the directory called `2/` and place it in a server

 To run the GIS analytics: